brandonasuncion/Pixel/README.md

 Pixel is a real-time collaborative canvas inspired off of Reddit's Place.
 It uses the EaselJS JavaScript library to interact with an HTML5 canvas element, and uses NodeJS as a backend to store pixel data.

+However, unlike Reddit Place, Pixel does not have a time limit for each user.
+Everything is anonymous.

 ## Getting Started

 ### Dependencies